Finding a home - Conveyancing - First time buyer

 • Developers: Companies that build new homes often sell them without an onward chain.
 Buying from developers can ensure a chain-free transaction, and they might even offer incentives like part-exchange deals.

-If you're keen on buying chain free, here are some tips to help you find these properties:
+If you're keen on buying chain free, here are our tips to help you find these properties:

 • Talk to estate agents: Estate agents often know which properties are chain free.
 Let them know you're specifically interested in chain-free options so they can notify you when such properties become available.